• Skip to primary navigation

 Instructions

-• In a food processor, grind cookies until small crumbs are formed.
+• In a food processor, grind the cookies until small crumbs are formed.

-• Add white chocolate and stir until melted.
-Dip the balls in the chocolate, using a fork to turn them.
+• Dip the gingerbread balls in the white chocolate, using a fork or spoon to turn them until they are fully coated in chocolate.

-• When done, place truffles on parchment paper.
+• When the truffles are coated, place them on a cooling rack.
 Sprinkle cinnamon over the top of each.

 • Place the truffles in the fridge for at least an hour before enjoying.